DataDog/integrations-core/ping_federate/README.md

 [PingFederate][3] is an enterprise-grade identity federation server that provides secure single sign-on (SSO), multi-factor authentication (MFA), and federated identity management across various applications and services.

 This integration provides enrichment and visulization for admin and audit logs.
-It helps to visualize detailed insights into admin and audit log analysis through the out-of-the-box dashboards.
+It helps to visualize detailed insights into admin and audit log analysis using out-of-the-box dashboards.

 ## Setup